Biomarker-Development-at-INM7/JTrack-Documents/docs/source/Social.rst

 - Your study coordinator has provided you with a **QR code** to join the study.
 - A stable internet connection is required during the initial setup.

+For settings that improve background collection and participant compliance, see :ref:`Compliance Optimization for JTrack Social <compliance-social>`.

 .. _jtrack-social-android:

 Android - Install & Join the Study